tpwo/pyzet/docs/README.md

     #tutorial
 ```

-You can see that I used a special syntax to add a link.
+You can see that we used a special syntax to add a link.
 You can read
 more about it in the [main
 readme](https://github.com/wojdatto/pyzet#references), but note that at
 this point it's only a convention.